by-jp/www.byjp.me/content/notes/twitter/12844085837/index.md

 - imported
 - from-twitter
 ---
 GoDaddy has to have the worst domain control UI I've seen.
-Its simpler setting up BIND\!
+Its simpler setting up BIND!